 Once you’ve done the “fabric math” (using our tutorial or your own experienced brain power)… onward we go to continuous bias binding.

-If you review continuous bias binding methods in quilt books, as well as on websites and blogs, you’ll find a few variations in the actual steps for the technique.
+If you review continuous bias binding methods in quilt books, as well as on other websites and blogs, you’ll find a few variations in the actual steps for the technique.
 Using our experience, we captured what we feel is the best of the bunch: a single set of steps that provides a clear and simple approach.

 NOTE: We’re using a plain fabric and a permanent marker so you can clearly see the marking steps.
 However, YOU should use a fabric pen or pencil that can be easily removed.